 - “What are the first three things you would do if you land the job?”
 This gives you a chance to show the interviewer you have a good idea about what the company deems are important aspects of the job and where you might add value.

 - “What are your salary expectations?”
 Consult the Robert Half Salary Guide to get insight into the latest salary benchmarks and trends.
 If you come prepared with reasonable salary expectations, chances are high you will be able to negotiate a remuneration package that meets both parties’ expectations and demands.

 A successful second interview relies on thorough preparation and thoughtful responses, so make sure you are prepared for these second interview questions.
-Get more information on second interviews by reading our blog, 'What to expect in a second interview'.

 Take a look at our job interview page for more interview tips and advice.